dexamethasone sodium phosphate

 digoxin, a medicine used to treat heart conditions

-amino glutethimide, a hormone used treat breast cancer.
+aminoglutethimide, a hormone used to treat breast cancer

-Your doctor and pharmacist may have more information on medicines to be careful with or avoid while you are being given DEXAMETHASONE
+Your doctor and nurse have more information on medicines to be careful with or avoid

 How it is given

-As DEXAMETHASONE MYLAN injection is most likely to be given to you in hospital under the supervision of your doctor, it is
+As DEXAMETHASONE MYLAN will most likely be given to you in hospital under the supervision

-Symptoms of overdose may include the side effects listed below in the 'Side Effects' section but are usually of a more severe
+Symptoms of an overdose may include some of the side effects listed below including

 Things you must do

-Tell your doctor immediately if you get an infection while you are being given this medicine.
+Tell your doctor immediately if you get an infection whilst you are being given this

-Like most corticosteroid medicines, dexamethasone may mask or hide the symptoms of an infection.
+Like most corticosteroid medicine, dexamethasone may hide the symptoms of an infection.

 Things to be careful of

-Be careful driving or operating machinery until you know how DEXAMETHASONE MYLAN injection affects you.
+Be careful driving or operating machinery until you know how DEXAMETHASONE MYLAN has

-As with other corticosteroid medicines, dexamethasone may cause dizziness in some people.
-Make sure you know how you react
+As with other corticosteroid medicines, dexamethasone may cause dizziness and blurred

 Tell your doctor or nurse if you notice any of the following and they worry you: